How to Check for Registered Trade Marks in Singapore

 Step 2: Search for identical or similar trade marks

-Please note that when searching for similar trade mark names, you should search for variations of the name which could make the name visually, aurally and conceptually similar to avoid possible infringements of existing trademarks.
+Please note that when searching for similar trade mark names, you should search for variations of the name that could make the name visually, aurally and conceptually similar to avoid possible infringements of existing trademarks.
 This includes names that are spelled differently but are meant to be pronounced in the same way.

 It is recommended that you engage a trade mark lawyer to assist you with your trade mark search.
 A comprehensive trade mark search will take significant time and effort as you will need to search for different variations of your intended trade mark.